Causes of Low Productivity: 8 Main Factors & Strategies to Overcome It

 How does poor time management contribute to low productivity?

 Poor time management significantly undermines productivity through inefficient use of time.
+Poor time management often leads to lost productivity, as high-priority tasks are neglected in favor of low-impact activities.
 As a result, high-priority tasks are often neglected in favor of low-impact activities.

 This often leads to missed deadlines and frequently escalates stress levels, impairing cognitive functions crucial for effective decision-making and concentration.
 The cycle of procrastination that typically comes with poor time management creates a backlog of tasks and reduces output.
 To put it simply, work is either hastily completed at the last minute or not completed at all.